wendyverdonk93/docs/content/integrations/plugins/magento1/manual.md

 ### 2. Installation
  1. Unpack the content of the .ZIP file in the root of your webshop
  2. Login in your backend and navigate to _System_ -> _Configuration_ -> _Cache_.
 Clear your invalid cache
+ 3. Move all files and folders from Plugin_Magento_x.x.x to the root.
+Contents in the folders app, lib and media should be added to the existing folders with the same name
- 3. Logout from the backend of your webshop.
+ 4. Logout from the backend of your webshop.

 ### 3. Configuration
 1. Login into the backend of your webshop and navigate to _System_ -> _Configuration_ -> _MultiSafepay x.x.x_ -> _Connect Settings_.